microsoft/RIoT/README.md

 ## The RIoT Repo
 The RIoT repository is organized as follows:
- * _Emulator_ -  A software emulator for DICE/RIoT.
-The emulator code can be used by developers to simulate inputs to DICE hardware and create RIoT keys and certificates based on those inputs.
+ * _Reference_ -  A software emulator for DICE/RIoT.
+The reference code can be used by developers to simulate inputs to DICE hardware and create DICE/RIoT keys and certificates based on those inputs.
 The emulator is useful during dev/test to provide user-controlled inputs in a more developer-friendly environment.
-The DICE/RIoT emulator enables a much faster development cycle than working only with real hardware.
+The DICE/RIoT reference enables a much faster development cycle than working only with real hardware.
- * _Reference_ - A simulated DICE/RIoT-based MCU software stack.
+ * _Simulation_ - A simulated DICE/RIoT-based MCU software stack.
 The RIoT reference presents a simulated DICE device, the RIoT reference code itself, and very simple device firmware layer.
 These three self-contained elements represent the basic components of a simple DICE-based MCU.
  * _Pkgs_ - The packages directory contains the metadata and source code for supporting DICE/RIoT development in other languages.
 In addition to the C-language reference, DICE/RIoT emulators and tests are also provided in Java (Maven), C# (NuGet), and javascript (npm).
  * _Tools_ - Sources, tools and tests enabling RIoT development and validation.